Y.O.U. Summer Youth Employment Program

 The website has instructions and the application to request a new social security card.
 It takes at least 2 weeks to receive a new card once you submit the application.
 If you need a new card, request one today.

 I don’t have an email address?
 How can I get one?

-You can sign up for a free email address through many different email providers such as: Google, Yahoo, and Hotmail.
+You can sign up for a free email address through an email provider, like Google.
 The email address is how Y.O.U. will communicate with you after registration so be sure to check your email inbox often.

 My parent/guardian doesn’t want me to have an email account.

 Email is the fastest and easiest way for you to register and to stay in connection with us.
 Y.O.U. only uses email addresses, phone numbers, and home address information to contact you about the employment and internship opportunities offered by Y.O.U.

 I am 18 years old and still in school, can I get a job?

 Yes, you must provide your current school year registration or the current report card.